marcelbittrich/asteroidsGame/README.md

   ### Setup

   We are using VSC and GCC with MinGW to compile our game.
 You can learn how to get it [here](https://code.visualstudio.com/docs/cpp/config-mingw).
 After you installed it you have to create a `.vscode` folder in your project to change some settings (see next sections).
-This is most seartanly not the only way how to run our code but this is how we did it.
+This is most certainly not the only way how to run our code, but this is how we do it.
 If you want further guidance look [here](https://dev.to/giovannicodes/setup-sdl2-with-visual-studio-code-and-mingw64-on-windows-14c5).

   ### VSC Settings

   To run our project please create the three following `.json` files in your `.vscode` folder.
+Make sure that your MinGW installation directory matches the one mentioned below (C:/msys64/mingw64/bin/*) or change it to your personal one.

   `c_pp_properties.json`